MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 Overview
 ~~~~~~~~

-Images are graphical resources that can be accessed with a call to
-`ej.microui.display.Image.getImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Image.html#getImage-java.lang.String->`_ or `ej.microui.display.ResourceImage.loadImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/ResourceImage.html#loadImage-java.lang.String->`_ .
-To be displayed, these
+Images are graphical resources that can be accessed with a call to `ej.microui.display.Image.getImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Image.html#getImage-java.lang.String->`_ or `ej.microui.display.ResourceImage.loadImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/ResourceImage.html#loadImage-java.lang.String->`_ .
-images have to be converted from their source format to the display raw
+To be displayed, these images have to be converted from their source format to the display raw format.
-format.
 The conversion can either be done at :

 -  build-time (using the image generator tool),

 -  run-time (using the relevant decoder library).

-Images that must be processed by the image generator tool are declared
-in MicroEJ Classpath ``*.images.list`` files.
-The file format is a
+Images that must be processed by the image generator tool are declared in MicroEJ Classpath ``*.images.list`` files.
-standard Java properties file, each line representing a ``/`` separated
+The file format is a standard Java properties file, each line representing a ``/`` separated
-resource path relative to the MicroEJ classpath root referring to a
-standard image file (e.g. ``.png``, ``.jpg``).
-The resource may be
+resource path relative to the MicroEJ classpath root referring to a standard image file (e.g. ``.png``, ``.jpg``).
-followed by an optional parameter (separated by a ``:``) which defines
-and/or describes the image output file format (raw format).
-When no
+The resource may be followed by an optional parameter (separated by a ``:``) which defines and/or describes the image output file format (raw format).
-option is specified, the image is embedded as-is and will be decoded at
-run-time (although listing files without format specifier has no impact
-on the image generator processing, it is advised to specify them in the
-``*.images.list`` files anyway, as it makes the run-time processing
+When no option is specified, the image is embedded as-is and will be decoded at run-time (although listing files without format specifier has no impacton the image generator processing, it is advised to specify them in the ``*.images.list`` files anyway, as it makes the run-time processing behavior explicit).
-behavior explicit).

 Example:

 ::